How do Snakes Poop?

 Snakes, like many reptiles, have an all-purpose exit called the cloaca.
 This orifice, located near the base of the tail, serves multiple purposes, including excretion of both solid waste and urine, as well as reproduction.

-So, How Do Snakes Poop?
+How Snakes Poop

 Frequency and Factors Influencing Snake Pooping